Gwinnett County Head-On Accident Lawyer

 Under Official Code of Georgia §9-3-33, lawsuits for car accidents must commence within two years of the date of the accident.
 That may seem like plenty of time, but for those recovering from serious injury, it may be a while before they are capable of participating in the case.
 As such, it is generally wise to contact a head-on accident lawyer in Gwinnett County as soon as possible after such an incident.

-Working with a Gwinnett County Head-On Accident Attorney
+Working with a Gwinnett County Head-On Accident Lawyer

 After a head-on car accident, it may be critical to not agree to any settlement with an insurance company without first hiring legal counsel.
 Insurance companies often try to pay as little as possible after such accidents even if another party is clearly at fault, and once you agree to a settlement, the amount of compensation you receive cannot change even if it turns out to be insufficient.